RecipesLearn

 • 1/2 Tablespoon of kosher salt

-• 1 Tablespoon of granulated garlic
+• 1 tsp granulated garlic.

 I then applied the rub to the front and back of the ribs.
 The above is more than enough for both sides.